-How will the Program be structured?
+How will the program be structured?

-The core framework will include:
+The core framework includes:

 - activities and workplace-based assessments to support and demonstrate the Resident’s attainment of the required knowledge, skills, experience and behaviours to practice at a level equivalent to Advancing – Stage II

-- tools and templates to support the Program.
+- tools and templates to support the program.

 Practice Area Pathways

-The ATR Program will launch with an initial four model Practice Area Pathways:
+The ATR program will launch with an initial four model Practice Area Pathways: